anthony-khong/fundas/README.md

 }
 ```

-Unlike the Pandas code, the Spark code is concise, descriptive and has clear intent.
-To alleviate this problem, Fundas has two styles for forward piping: functional and object-oriented.
+Unlike the Pandas code, the Spark code is concise, descriptive and with clear intent.
+To address this problem, Fundas has two styles for forward piping: functional and object-oriented.
 It is more natural to use object-oriented piping in pure Python and functional piping in Coconut.

 In all subsequent examples, we `import fundas as fd`.